ibm-cloud-architecture/refarch-cloudnative-bluecompute-web/README.md

 #### Pre-requisites

-To run the Inventory microservice, please complete the [Building the app](#building-the-app) section before proceeding to any of the following steps.
+To run the Web microservice, please complete the [Building the app](#building-the-app) section before proceeding to any of the following steps.

 1. Locally in Minikube